Skip Navigation

 • Food Services & Hospitality Workers

-Meet Elizabeth Bauske, PT, DPT, OCS, ATC
+Meet **Elizabeth Bauske, PT, DPT, OCS, ATC**:

 Work Conditioning Coordinator

 Industrial Rehab Coordinator and Board Certified Orthopedic Specialist in Physical Therapy, with 10+ years of experience in treating work-related injuries and preparing injured workers for return to work.
-Liz is an excellent communicator who will work directly with adjusters and case managers to ensure efficient coordination of care.

-Work conditioning at Barrington Orthopedic Specialists
+Why Choose Work Conditioning at Barrington Orthopedic Specialists?